miracuse/miracuse.github.io/docs/more_resources/magic/index.md

 {% include ability_table.html %}

-Magic is one of the most open-ended systems in _Miracuse_.

 ### Cantrips Revisited

 **Cantrips** are minor miracles that Players can perform using the Magic Skill.
 They represent simple uses of Kits like _Spirit of Flame_.